 5 Things to Know About the iOS 13.4.1 Update

-Apple’s released a new iOS 13.4.1 update and the point upgrade brings a couple of bug fixes including an important one for a FaceTime issue.
+Apple’s released an iOS 13.4.1 update and the point upgrade brings a couple of bug fixes including an important fix for a FaceTime issue.

-The iOS 13.4.1 update is another maintenance upgrade for the company’s iOS 13 operating system and it arrives just a few days after Apple pushed iOS 13.4.
+The iOS 13.4.1 update is another maintenance upgrade for the company’s iOS 13 operating system and it touched down just a few days after Apple pushed iOS 13.4.

-Like most maintenance upgrades, iOS 13.4.1 is a small upgrade with a short change log.
+Like most maintenance upgrades, iOS 13.4.1 is a small release with a very short change log.
 It doesn’t have any new features on board.

-With that in mind, we want to take you through everything there is to know about the latest update for the iPhone and iOS 13.
+With all of that in mind, we want to take you through everything there is to know about the latest update for the iPhone and iOS 13.

 In this guide to iOS 13.4.1 we’ll take you through iOS 13.4.1’s performance, the current list of iOS 13.4.1 problems, the best places to find feedback about bugs and performance issues, the iOS 13.4.1 jailbreak status, and more.